chill117/lnurl-node/README.md

 		apiKeys: [],
 	},
 	apiKey: {
+		// Encoding for generated API keys ('hex', 'base64', etc):
 		encoding: 'hex',
 		numBytes: {
+			// Number of random bytes for API key ID:
 			id: 5,
+			// Number of random bytes for API key secret:
 			key: 32,
 		},
 	},
+	/*
+		Set equal to NULL to not configure LN backend at the server-wide level.
+	*/
 	lightning: {
 		// Which LN backend to use (only lnd supported currently):
 		backend: 'lnd',